 A nuclear-powered ship is constructed with the nuclear power plant inside a single section of the ship, called the reactor compartment.
 Before the reactor compartment is disposed of, the nuclear fuel is removed and handled in the same manner as nuclear fuel removed during refueling of nuclear-powered ships.
 The defueled reactor compartments are removed from decommissioned nuclear-powered ships in drydocks at the Puget Sound Naval Shipyard in Bremerton, Washington.
 After removal from a ship, the reactor compartment is sealed and loaded onto a barge for transport to the Port of Benton on the Columbia River near the Department of Energy Hanford Site.
 At the Port of Benton, the reactor compartment is transferred to a land transporter, which carries the reactor compartment to the disposal trench on the Hanford Site.
 Further information on this process is contained in the Final EIS (reference 30).
 The first defueled reactor compartment was shipped to Hanford in 1986.
-The Naval Nuclear Propulsion Program shipped two defueled reactor compartments in 2021.
-The total number shipped is 138.
+The Naval Nuclear Propulsion Program shipped two defueled reactor compartments in 2023.
+The total number shipped is 142.

 In 2012, the Navy issued an Environmental Assessment (reference 31), which evaluated the disposal of defueled reactor plants from the aircraft carrier USS ENTERPRISE (CVN 65) as eight individual reactor compartment packages.
-In 2019, the Navy issued a Notice of Intent to prepare an EIS that will consider a broader range of alternatives for disposal of the defueled reactor plants from ENTERPRISE.
+In 2019, the Navy issued a Notice of Intent to prepare an EIS that would consider a broader range of alternatives for disposal of the defueled reactor plants from ENTERPRISE.
+A draft EIS was issued for public review in 2022, and the Final EIS was issued in June 2023 (reference 32).
+In September 2023 the Navy issued a Record of Decision (reference 33) selecting commercial dismantlement of ENTERPRISE, including its defueled naval reactor plants.